Finding a Top Financial Advisor Firm in Edina, Minnesota

 Cahill Financial Advisors

 Originally founded in 1980, Cahill Financial Advisors has operated under its current ownership since 2011.
 The fee-only firm works mostly with individuals above and below the high-net-worth threshold, but it also counts pension plans, charitable organizations and corporations as clients.
-There isn’t a firm-wide minimum investment requirement, but some of the firm’s advisors require at least $500,000 in investable assets.
+There isn’t a firm-wide minimum investment requirement.

-The team of advisors here includes 10 certified financial planners (CFPs), one chartered financial analyst (CFA), three chartered financial consultants (ChFCs), one certified fund specialist (CFS), two certified divorce financial analysts (CDFAs), one chartered special needs consultant (ChSNC) and one certified public accountant (CPA).
+The team of advisors here boasts certifications like certified financial planner (CFPs), chartered financial analyst (CFA), chartered financial consultant (ChFC), certified fund specialist (CFS) and more.

 Cahill Financial Advisors Background

-Cahill Financial Advisors first opened in 1980.
+Again, Cahill Financial Advisors first opened over 40 years ago in 1980.
 Since 2011, it’s been wholly owned by Jeff Ohe, who also serves as president of the firm.

 At Cahill, services fall into one of three broad categories: investment management services, financial planning services and complex consulting services.
 Some financial areas these services can cover include tax concerns, retirement planning, trust and estate planning and cash flow analysis.